hydraulic-software/conveyor/guidebook/docs/configs/index.md

 By default, icons will be generated with a label based on the contents of `app.display-name` with a random gradient background.

+## Theme

+**`app.theme`** Allows you to select the theme of the download site and the Windows installer in a single switch.
+Currently supported themes are `light` and `dark`.
+If left unset, the user system's theme will be used by default.

 ## Download site settings

 The `site` section controls the generation of the download site.
 Currently you must have a download site because it's where the packages